 For Year 12 ATAR courses with both a written and a practical component, statistical moderation is applied separately to the written school marks and to the practical school marks.
-ATAR course written examination marks are used for the moderation of the written school marks and practical ATAR course examination marks are used for the moderation of the practical school marks.
+ATAR course written examination marks are used for the moderation of the written school marks and ATAR course practical examination marks are used for the moderation of the practical school marks.